JanetMatsen/bacteriopop/README.md

 <li> Machine Learning:</li>
 * infer an interaction network
 * distributed predicted dynamic model
-* come up with a model for the network dynamic from 88 individual networks.
+* come up with a model for the network dynamic from 88 individual networks. <br>

 <b> Vocabulary: </b>
 * node